-In cases of possible Meconium Aspiration (a fetus’s first stool has leaked, and has traveled to the lungs), birth caregivers typically proceed cautiously and methodically.
+In cases of possible Meconium Aspiration (a fetus's first stool has leaked and has traveled to the lungs), birth caregivers typically proceed cautiously and methodically.
 Meconium is dangerous.
 It can deplete oxygen supply.
-Fortunately, birth safety typically can be achieved, via the following methods:
+Fortunately, birth safety typically can be achieved via the following methods:

-- Previous to birth, a test can be given called in-utero cardiotocography (CTG) – to detect irregular heartbeat, a caution sign for Meconium Aspiration.
+- Previous to birth, a test can be given called in-utero cardiotocography (CTG) – to detect an irregular heartbeat, a caution sign for Meconium Aspiration.

 - Following birth, a test is available called umbilical cord blood gas analysis (ABG).
 It can show whether pre-birth oxygen supply was sufficient and can reveal other symptoms of meconium aspiration.
 Developed in 1958, the ABG has become highly valued in birth caregiving.
 ABG is now recommended in all high‐risk deliveries by the American College of Obstetrics and Gynecology.
 Researcher B.J.
 Stenson writes,

 "Analysis of paired arterial and venous specimens can give insights into the etiology of acidosis in the newborn.

 It has become widely accepted that ABG can provide important information about the past, present, and possibly the future condition of the infant….It is therefore of increasing clinical and medico-legal importance that (birth caregivers know) the principles and practice of obtaining and interpreting cord-blood-gas values, and the underlying evidence base."